-A special phone line into the Keshequa Central School Superintendent's office has been installed.
-It's for anyone who has a concern they would like to communicate anonymously with the superintendent.
+There is a special phone line into the Keshequa Central School Superintendent's office for anyone who has a concern they would like to communicate anonymously with the superintendent.
 This would include safety issues such as inappropriate or illicit activity on school grounds during the school day or after hours.